argoproj/argoproj/community/membership.md

 ## Change in membership roles

-A change in membership role may be approved by the appropriate subproject lead in consultation with other Argo Project leads and approvers.
+A change in membership role may be approved by consensus of the Argo Project leads and approvers.
 By convention, role changes are discussed in a meeting with Argo Project approvers before being finalized.

 ## Appointment of Subproject Leads